Chris Winter skanks into Christmas with the help of Madness and friends.

 The encore was, as ever, the anthemic Madness and a quick count up of what had been played already meant that the final song of the evening had to be Night Boat to Cairo, appropriate given much of the crowd’s headgear.

-Almost inevitably Always Look on the Bright Side of Life was playing over the PA as we left the arena and with Madness around to put a smile on even the most jaunndiced of faces, you just have to.
+Almost inevitably Always Look on the Bright Side of Life was playing over the PA as we left the arena, and with Madness around to put a smile on even the most jaundiced of faces, you just have to.
 See you next year.